dmulyalin/ttp/docs/source/Inputs/Attributes.rst

 * groupN (optional) - comma separated string of group names that should be used to parse given input data.
 Default value is ``all``.

-TTP makes a list of groups for each input that should parse that input's data following these logic:
+TTP builds a list of groups for each input using the following logic:

 * if input's ``groups`` attribute is ``all`` - input data will be parsed by each group that does not has ``input`` attribute defined
 * if input's ``groups`` given and not ``all`` - only specified groups will parse this input's data.
 However, if group has ``input`` attribute defined, additional check done as per below note